TerraCycleUS/tc-rs-frontend/README.md

 Formats your code according to prettier config.

 `REACT_APP_ONE_RETAILER` is needed ONLY if you want to use only one retailer.
-In that case it should be an ID of the needed retailer of the database.
+In that case it should be an ID of the retailer needed on the database.